Reviewed by Annabel

 It’s an absolutely fascinating journey to get there, even thrilling, involving many books and authors that have spent months and months in the bestseller lists – we’re all familiar with most of them, (even if we haven’t read them): The Da Vinci Code, The Girl with the Dragon Tattoo, Gone Girl and the phenomenon that was Fifty Shades of Grey all feature along with many titles by James Patterson, John Grisham, Danielle Steel and Stephen King, just to mention a few.

-Lest you think that this book is only concerned with those books that typically appear on the supermarket shelves, there are plenty of other books that would usually be described in more literary terms that will be found within the Bestseller Code’s pages.
-Anthony Doerr’s Pulitzer-winning All the Light We Cannot See was one of the bestsellers examined.
+Lest you think that this book is only concerned with those books that typically appear on the supermarket shelves, there are plenty of other books that would usually be described in more literary terms that will be found within The Bestseller Code’s pages.
+Anthony Doerr’s Pulitzer-winning All the Light We Cannot See for instance was one of the bestsellers selected.

 Archer, a former editor at Penguin, decamped to study at Stanford where she worked with Jocker who ran Stanford’s Literary Lab.
-He’d been using the computer to ‘text-mine’ The Book of Mormon for evidence of multiple authorship.
-They decided to apply the science to bestsellers and this project was born, using the New York Times bestseller lists as their benchmark definition of which books make this particular grade.
+He’d been using the computer to analyse The Book of Mormon for evidence of multiple authorship.
+They decided to apply the science to bestsellers and this project was born, using the New York Times bestseller lists as their benchmark definition of which books make the grade.